-(32) BACE1 (or beta-secretase inhibitor-1) is a key enzyme in the production of $\beta$ -amyloid.
-In two publication Vergallo et al. investigate the plasma concentration of BACE-1 correlation (1) with $\beta$ -amyloid brain deposition; and (2) with brain morphology on MRI in patients with subjective memory complaint but cognitively normal.
+(32) BACE1 (or beta-secretase inhibitor-1) is a key enzyme in the production of β -amyloid.
+In two publication ^{41,42} Vergallo et al. investigated the plasma concentration of BACE-1 correlation (1) with β -amyloid brain deposition; and (2) with brain morphology on MRI in patients with subjective memory complaint but cognitively normal.

-BACE1 plasma concentration was significantly higher in women than men, and was positively correlated with baseline A $\beta$ deposition on Florbetapir PET-Scan.
+BACE1 plasma concentration was significantly higher in women than men, and was positively correlated with baseline A β deposition on Florbetapir PET-Scan.41